metabase/metabase/docs/questions/introduction.md

 Whether you can move a question in a collection into a dashboard depends on how many other dashboards use that question.

-You can move the question from a collection into a dashboard if:
+You can move the question from a collection into a dashboard if either:

 - No other dashboards use that question.
-- The other dashboards that use that question live in collections you have curate access to.
+- The other dashboards that use that question live in collections you have [curate access](../permissions/collections.md#curate-access) to.
 In this case, Metabase will tell you which other dashboards use that question, and you'll have to decide whether you're okay with removing the question from those dashboards.

-If, however, dashboards that use that question are in collections that you _lack_ curate access to, you won't be able to move that question into a dashboard.

 ## Info about your question